pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Please note, the sequence ID and position values are necessarily not encrypted.
-However, by encrypting the state of the event, sensitive information, such as personally identifiable information, will always be encrypted at the level of the application, and so it will be encrypted in the database (and in all backups of the database).
+However, by encrypting the state of the event, sensitive information, such as personally identifiable information, will be encrypted at the level of the application, before being sent to the database, and so it will be encrypted in the database (and in all backups of the database).

 Event Store